ortemcheg/multistep-form/README.md

 ### Routing

 The spec doesn't require the Steps to be bookmarkable, nor does it demand to restore the formdata should the user abandon filling the form at any step.
-This will make using routing libraries (such as React Router, TanStack Router etc.) an overkill.
+This will make using routing libraries (such as `React Router`, `TanStack Router` etc.) an overkill.
 We'll rely on the conditional rendering instead.

 ### State management

 The app's state isn't complex, and there's no need to pass any part of it down multiple levels.
-We'll use useReducer for state management and createSlice from Redux Toolkit to simplify writing the reducer and actions for useReducer.
-Additionally, using RTK will also signal to the reviewers that I'm familiar with Redux 👨🏼‍💻
+We'll use `useReducer` for state management and createSlice from `Redux Toolkit` to simplify writing the reducer and actions for `useReducer`.
+Additionally, using `RTK` will also signal to the reviewers that I'm familiar with `Redux` 👨🏼‍💻

 ### Data validation

-We'll utilize zod to parse data from external sources, including forms and APIs.
+We'll utilize `zod` to parse data from external sources, including forms and APIs.
 This approach provides robust protection against runtime type errors without the need for overly defensive programming.
-Additionally, useForm can integrate zod schemas to streamline form validation, eliminating the need to implement separate validation rules.
-As a bonus, this approach will also enhance the ease of working with TypeScript
+Additionally, `useForm` can integrate `zod` schemas to streamline form validation, eliminating the need to implement separate validation rules.
+As a bonus, this approach will also enhance the ease of working with `TypeScript`

 ### Styling

 ### TODOs

-[] Eradicate MUI
+[] Eradicate MUI, including it was a mistake 🤷🏼‍♂️
 [] Use CSS custom props (variables)
 [] Implement testing